-P2.2 Unintended side effects should be anticipated and guarded against
+P2.3.
+Unwelcome side effects should be anticipated and guarded against

-Profit-based incentives, for instance, may create opportunities for shifting profits through domestic transfer pricing or other methods, which can be addressed only if appropriate legislation is in place; and environmental measures that improve performance on some dimensions may have 'rebound effects' that worsen it on others.
-Incidence issues-with the incentive affecting prices rather than activity-may potentially undermine intended impact, and may have significant bearing on the distributional impact of an incentive.
+Profit-based incentives, for instance, may create opportunities for shifting profits between related domestic entities through domestic transfer pricing or other methods, which can be addressed only by appropriate legislation; and environmental measures that improve performance on some dimensions may have 'rebound effects' that worsen it on others.
+Incidence consequences-with the incentive affecting prices rather than activity levels-may potentially undermine intended impact, and have significant bearing on the distributional impact of an incentive.

-P2.3 Exposure to revenue loss should be limited, including by using sunset provisions
+P2.4.
+Exposure to revenue loss should be limited, including by using sunset provisions

 Guarantees of fiscal stability or excessively long incentive periods risk creating a drain on revenue that is hard to stop.
-Providing a sunset clause-giving an explicit date at which the incentive will be either terminated or, on the basis of review, extended-guards against this while providing a reasonable degree of tax certainty.
-Caps might be placed on the tax benefit provided, and the risk of redundancy-forgoing revenue without impacting the favored activity-can in some cases be limited, without compromising targeting, by rewarding only increases in the favored activity.
+Providing a sunset clause-setting an explicit date at which the incentive will be terminated or, on the basis of review, extended-guards against this while providing a reasonable degree of tax certainty.
+Caps might be placed on the tax benefit provided, and the risk of redundancy-forgoing revenue without impacting the favored activity-can in some cases be limited by an 'incremental' incentive structure, rewarding only increases in the favored activity.